 The ANDRE unit can be configured for multiple situations and use cases.
-The majority of settings changes are handled through the setup screen accessed by pressing "SETUP" button at the bottom of the screen.
+Most settings changes are handled through the setup screen accessed by pressing the "SETUP" button at the bottom of the screen.

-To scroll through all of the items in the setup menu, touch the bottom of the screen and drag your finger up or touch the top of the screen and drag your finger down.
+To scroll through all items in the setup menu, touch the bottom of the screen with a finger and drag up or touch the top of the screen and drag down.

-To make adjustments to one of the setup items, tap on the name of the item.
+To adjust one of the setup items, tap on the name of the item.